capnproto/pycapnp/README.md

 ## Requirements

-First you need a system-wide installation of the Cap'n Proto C++ library >= 0.3.
+First you need a system-wide installation of the Cap'n Proto C++ library == 0.3.x. .0.4.x currently requires a branch of pycapnp, accessible with `git checkout feature/v0.4` in a git clone of pycapnp.
 Follow the [official installation docs](http://kentonv.github.io/capnproto/install.html) or for the lazy:

 ```bash
 curl -O http://capnproto.org/capnproto-c++-0.3.0.tar.gz